6 Tips to Buy Off-plan Properties in Dubai

 Deal with a reputable developer

 It’s crucial to know whom you’re buying from.
 A quick Google search of your prospective developers can reveal past projects, standards and track records, indicative of future undertakings.
 Look for developers with a compelling portfolio.
-For example, DAMAC Properties has a number of world-class properties like AKOYA Oxygen, DAMAC Maison Privé, AYKON City and more, so you can keep your eyes peeled for their upcoming plans.
+For example, DAMAC Properties has a number of world-class properties like Akoya Oxygen Vardon, DAMAC Maison Privé, AYKON City and more, so you can keep your eyes peeled for their upcoming plans.
 Big or small, choose a credible developer who gives you the confidence to invest in a promising off-plan property.

 Know the project/development